updated for 2021-2022 season :

 - Special attention is paid to common and high traffic areas.

-- Shared items and surfaces, such as counters, tables, door handles, pencils and pens will be disinfected between uses.
+- Shared items and surfaces, such as counters, tables, door handles, pencils and pens will be disinfected regularly.

 - Cleaning frequency is documented in a log.
 The warming hut and ski equipment will be sanitized with an electrostatic sanitizer after the end of each day